reportportal/docs/src/md/src/ManagementBoard/AllUsersPage.md

 >**Note:**
 This is the only place in the system where an Administrator can be created from.
 "Project role" is disabled, if Administrator has been selected in the "Account role" field.
-The "Project Role" parameter is not specified for Administrator, the Administrator has full privileges on the project.
+The "ProjectRole" parameter is not specified for Administrator, the Administrator has full privileges on the project.

 ### Invite user on "All Users" page

 To invite a user on the "All Users" page, perform the following steps:

-1. Login into Report Portal instance as Administrator.
+1. Login into ReportPortal instance as Administrator.

 2. Navigate to the Management Board -\> "All users" page.